London’s most popular markets

 Columbia Road Flower Market

-Set off early for this Victorian cobbled street where bargain blooms are on display every Sunday alongside sweet-smelling herbs, bedding plants and banana trees and stall holders keep visitors entertained with their East End patter.
+Set off early for this Victorian cobbled street where bargain blooms are on display every Sunday.
+Sweet-smelling herbs, bedding plants and banana trees and stall holders keep visitors entertained most of the day with their East End patter.

 Lining the street are around sixty independent shops, featuring vintage clothes, art and antiques.
 Pop into a deli or café for a coffee and cupcake or pick up a smoked salmon and cream cheese bagel at the long-established Café Columbia.